saikiran123456/mlproject/README.md

   Relod the GutHub Repo
 ![image](https://user-images.githubusercontent.com/37768258/224262606-d51f6514-03f0-423d-b9aa-af2ce1d9b8d8.png)

-so this was the basic project setup GitHub setup that we have basically done the project structure and all I will be showing
+so this was the project GitHub setup that we have basically done!!

+## ---------------2: Setup Files----------------------

+I will continue forward and Explain further steps on:

+Creating: "components" folder, init.py fle inside it, data_ingestion.py, data_transformation.py, model_trainer.py

+Creating "pipeline" folder
+There are 3 files inside pipeline: train_pipeline.py, predict_pipeline.py, init.py

+Writing:
+Own Custom exception.py file
+	    logger.py file

+Running the above 2 files and validating the output changes and finally commiting the changes to GitHub